Tell Us and the FCC: What Are Your #TrueCableCosts?Learn More About How Much You're Spending

 Challenging the FCC Repeal in Court

 There is another course of action beyond Congress.
-Public Knowledge has a long, successful history of standing up for net neutrality rules and enforcement in court.
-We believe there is a strong case for overturning the FCC’s order repealing net neutrality rules this time around and will be working to prepare for that opportunity.
+Public Knowledge has already filed a legal challenge against this decision, and we have a long, successful history of standing up for net neutrality rules and enforcement in court.
+We are prepared to make a strong case for overturning the FCC’s Order repealing net neutrality rules.
 As a nonprofit organization, any donation you can provide for our legal fund will help greatly.

 Here’s what you can do to help: